episode6/redux-store-flow/docs/STORE_FLOW.md

 ### ReduceAction Pattern

-A common complaint about the Redux pattern is it adds redundant boilerplate due to the addition of Actions and the Reducer.
+A common complaint about the Redux pattern is that it adds redundant boilerplate due to the addition of Actions and the Reducer.
 Once way we can limit this verbosity is with the "ReduceAction" pattern...
 ```kotlin
 // Only actions that extend our ReduceAction will make changes to the state.
 // Because we're using a sealed class, we still have complete control of